 This agreement is for a period of (a) one academic year, both Fall and Spring semesters; (b) only the Spring semester; or (c) the Summer session, for a period equal to the duration of the student’s summer courses.
 Housing accommodations are not provided during NHTI vacation periods.
 Except with permission of the Director of Residence Life, all housing services, including access to the room, begin on the designated Residence Hall opening day and end by 5:00pm after a student’s last final exam or cancellation of the agreement.
 Graduation, official withdrawal from NHTI, academic dismissal or suspension from NHTI, or mutual consent of the parties constitute the only basis for release from this agreement.
 There are no refunds for dismissal or suspension from housing due to student conduct violations.
 If a housing renewal is not extended to a returning student or if a returning student is excluded from the second semester of the academic year, the result will be a cancellation of the agreement and charges assessed based on the refund schedule.
 Students residing at NHTI and enrolled at another College or University are subject to the same terms of agreement, payment, termination, and refund schedule as NHTI students.

 NHTI will establish housing fees yearly and will announce these proposed fees for each academic year.
 All students intending to reserve a space in NHTI housing must pay a housing deposit at the time of application.
-Tuition, fees and housing charges are due three weeks prior to the first class day of the semester.
+Tuition, fees and housing charges are due two weeks prior to the first class day of the semester.
 It is the students’ responsibility to view and verify their charges online through their student account.
 (Log in.
 Select Student.
-Select Student Records.
+Select Student Account.
 View Account Detail); NHTI does not send paper bills.
 Payments can be made online through the student’s account, by phone (603) 230-4012) or in the Bursar’s Office.
 Payment methods include cash, check, MasterCard/VISA, Discover and Debit Card.
 All student accounts with outstanding charges at the end of the semester will be sent to collections.
 In addition, a hold will be placed on the student’s account and they will not be able to register for future classes or receive official transcripts.
 For more payment information visit www.nhti.edu/student-resources/bursar.

 III.
 Cancellation/ Refund Schedule